 Williams is also a Vice-President of the Service Employees International Union Executive Board and is an officer on the SEIU Health Care Board, and the International Member Strength Committee.
 In Ohio, Williams is on the board of the Ohio Healthcare Trust and a member of the NAACP, the League of Women Voters, and National Organization for Women (NOW).

-Kathy McCormick is the Secretary-Treasurer of Service Employees International Union District 1199, which represents more than 35,000 health care, social service, and public sector workers across Ohio, West Virginia and Kentucky.
+Kathy McCormick is the Secretary-Treasurer of Service Employees International Union District 1199, which represents nearly 30,000 health care, social service, and public sector workers across Ohio, West Virginia and Kentucky.
 District 1199 is a part of the Service Employees International Union, whose 2 million members make it the largest union of health care workers and the fastest growing union in the world.